lidofinance/lido-terra-stluna-bluna-converter-contract/contracts/converter/README.md

 ### `swap`

-Perform a swap. `offer_asset` is your source asset and `to` is the address that will receive the ask assets.
+Perform a swap. `offer_asset` is your source asset and `to` is the address that will receive the asked assets.
 All fields are optional except `offer_asset`.

 Calls [Hub::Convert](https://docs.terra.lido.fi/contracts/hub#convert) under the hood.